FMestre1/lconnect/README.md

 The objective of this package is to provide the simplest possible approach to derive landscape connectivity metrics.

-# These are the lanscape connectivity metrics currently provided:
+# These are the landscape connectivity metrics currently provided:

 ##### Number of components #####
 ’NC’ - Number of components (groups of interconnected patches) in the landscape (Urban